aphiria/aphiria/README.md

 <h2 id="introduction">Introduction</h2>

 Opulence's network library provides better abstractions for HTTP requests, responses, bodies, headers, and URIs.
+It also comes built-in with support for RFC-compliant content negotiation for request and response bodies.

 <h4 id="requirements">Requirements</h4>